 - Earn an "S" in DMS 1820, 2810, 2820 and 2830.

 - Demonstrate the achievement of competency in all areas of clinical practice.

 - Comply with DMS clinical policies and procedures; failure to comply will result in ineligibility to continue in the program.

-To be admitted to clinical directed practice, the student must meet the following requirements:
+To be admitted to clinical directed practice, the students must meet the following requirements:

 - Complete prerequisite coursework in good standing;